Skip to main content

 For buyers willing to trade proximity for more space and newer homes:

-• Green Cove Springs: Small-town atmosphere, strong safety reputation, and access to Clay County schools.
+• Green Cove Springs: Small-town atmosphere and access to Clay County schools.

-• Middleburg: Suburban-rural feel with lower crime and outdoor recreation along Black Creek.
+• Middleburg: Suburban-rural setting with outdoor recreation along Black Creek.

 • Yulee: A growing Nassau County community offering newer construction, supportive schools, and lower prices than St. Johns County.